pulumi/pulumictl/README.md

 # `pulumictl` - A Swiss Army Knife for Pulumi Development

 `pulumictl` is a utility CLI to support publishing Pulumi packages (providers, policy packs, etc.) This tool provides utility functions to replace shell scripts.
-If you are looking to author programs in Pulumi or find the Pulumi CLI & engine, visit [pulumi.com](https://www.pulumi.com) or [github.com/pulumi/pulumi](https://github.com/pulumi/pulumi) respectively.
+If you are looking to author programs in Pulumi or find the Pulumi CLI & engine, visit [Pulumi docs](https://www.pulumi.com/docs) or [github.com/pulumi/pulumi](https://github.com/pulumi/pulumi) respectively.

 ## Usage